 March and April are warmer, especially at night, and May and June are usually hot and humid although tempered by our closeness to the Caribbean.
 By July and August the summer heat is on full throttle: highs in the high 80’s to low 90’s and lows in the high 70’s and very humid.
 Bring suntan lotion and Aloe for sunburn; buying it in Mexico is expensive.
 The sun gets very hot here during the day and you will burn VERY quickly.
 Some form of hat is also recommended.

 The Cancun area is on Central Time, same as the Midwest.
 Daylight savings changes on different days than the US.

 ATM’S AND BANKING

 Credit cards are accepted by very few businesses in Puerto Morelos and those who do accept them tend to be very expensive.
-You should not plan on using your credit card as a means for making purchases.
-The best method is to get as much money as you think you will need for your entire trip from an ATM, which offers the best exchange rate.
-No one takes American Express.
+No one takes American Express credit cards.
+The most cost effective method is to get pesos from an ATM since they offer the best exchange rate, and to start using cash.

 If you change currency into pesos at a Cambio window (change window) COUNT YOUR MONEY VERY CAREFULLY AND CHECK THE MATH ON THE ADDING MACHINE TAPE.
+A driver’s license is required at the cambio windows to exchange your money into pesos.
 DO NOT BRING TRAVELER’S CHECKS.
-There is nowhere to cash them in Puerto Morelos.
-A driver’s license is required at the cambio windows to exchange your money into pesos.
+There is nowhere to cash them in Puerto Morelos and no store takes them.